restfulapi/api-strategy/README.md

 ```

 ####<a id="api-versioning"></a>Use API Versioning

-It is important to version APIs in order to provide clients with stability.
-This is particularly true when an API is used directly by a 3rd party solution for which our clients must then coordinate changes when we 'break' our API.
+It may be important to version APIs in order to provide a stable API to clients.

-There are several common approaches used across the industry today for versioning RESTful APIs, the most common being to specify a version:
+There are several common approaches used across the industry today for versioning APIs, the most common being to specify a version:

 * within the URL
 * using a query parameter
+* using a custom header
 * using a custom media type identified in the Accept and Content-Type headers

-RESTful APIs should use custom media types (previously known as 'MIME types') to allow client applications the ability to interact with a stable, versioned API when desired.
+It is recommended RESTful APIs use either a custom header or custom media types when versioning is needed.
 This versioning should be specified on a resource by resource basis.

-These custom media types:

-* Do NOT need to be [registered](http://www.iana.org/assignments/media-types/application)
-* Do NOT need to correspond to a schema document (although they may)
+When using custom media types, they do not need to be [registered](http://www.iana.org/assignments/media-types/application) nor do they need to correspond to a schema document (although they often may).

-Employing custom media types provides flexibility:

-* It allows for both API-wide version-specifying media types as well as resource-specific media types (e.g., that correspond to a schema definition)
-* It allows for codifying other considerations beyond versioning.
-For instance, one could establish 'synopsis' and 'detail' media types to allow a client to ask for a lighter weight or complete representation of a resource.
+Employing custom media types provides flexibility beyond versioning by allowing multiple representations to be used for the same resource.
+For instance, one could establish 'synopsis' and 'detail' representations with corresponding custom media types to allow a client to ask for a lighter weight or detailed representation of a resource.

+Using a custom header, such as 'X-Resource-Version', may be useful when versioning is based upon a versioned catalog of schemas.
+It is recommended that [semver](http://semver.org) be used.

-_A note regarding the alternative (not selected) approaches:_
+_A note regarding the two non-recommended approaches:_

 * _Embedding version identifiers within the URL results in URLs that change, even though the 'resource' itself has not changed.
 This violates a major tenet of API design._
 * _Using a query parameter to specify versions is not convenient (as it requires parsing of query parameters)_